see MY WRITING for

 zz203 People committing themselves to socialism for reasons which an awareness of Spengler or D.H.
 Lawrence might render obsolete.
 The anti Spengler perspective.
 It may be trying to get what energy and kicks still seem available.

-the repeated questioning back to the original ground- giving contexts
+sentences replaces the repeated questioning back to the original ground- giving

-being which constitute the respective ground matters of the sciences.
+contexts of being which constitute the respective ground matters of the

-applies especially to the research whose task is to interpretatively
+sciences.
+This applies especially to the research whose task is to

-the self referential dimension of Dasein itself, in particular
+interpretatively expose the self referential dimension of Dasein itself, in

-history" (Geisteschichte + history of the mind or spirit) and
+particular "intellectual history" (Geisteschichte + history of the mind

 And since the way a time views the past is the criterion by which it interprets and evaluates itself, the present is also subjected to a comparative typology.
 (Spengler's physiognomic morphology thus naturally prompts him to predict a 'decline of the west'.